-How to Ship a Package
+How to Prepare and Ship a Package

 To ship a package you really just need to make sure that the package is accurately weighed, sized, and packaged.
 If the parcel uses a service that allows for its size and weight, you’re good to go!
 With ShipStation, preparing and shipping a package to be shipped is simple and affordable.
 We offer a range of shipping services and efficiency tools that make shipping hundreds of shipments as simple as shipping one.

 How to Weigh a Package